Safen2614/sep11-freedom-project/entries/entry03.md

 		area(),
 		solid(),
 ```
 This fixed my problem for my character falling through.
-In the engineering design process I am creating a prototype its very early to call this the final product.
+In the engineering design process I am creating a prototype its very early to call this the final product the next step to so be on test and evaluate the prototype.
 The skill/skills I developed was how to read articles and growth mindset.
 I had to read the kaboom website to learn how to code with kaboom.
 I had  growth mindset because it took a lot of time and I didn't give up on fixing the problem and I failed multiple times.